 Shop REI’s selection of wheeled backpacks.

-They excel where wheeled luggage cannot: on gravel, cobblestone streets, stairs and other uneven terrain.
+These travel-friendly backpacks excel where wheeled luggage cannot: on gravel, cobblestone streets, stairs and other uneven terrain.
 Travel packs sport internal frames, hideaway shoulder straps and built-in security features.
 Women’s travel packs have suspension systems designed specifically for a woman’s frame.

 Best for: travelers who want to be highly mobile and plan on carrying all their gear.